Tractable Estimation of Nonlinear Panels with Interactive Fixed Effects: Introduction

 To take advantage of the local convexity result described above, we provide a new improved error bound for the NNR estimator in nonlinear models with interactive fixed effects.
 Following the literature, we derive this result under a version of the restricted strong convexity (RSC) condition.
 While various variations of the RSC condition are routinely employed for deriving analogous results in low-rank models (e.g., \citealp{moon2018nuclear,chernozhukov2019inference,ma2022detecting}), these conditions are often difficult to verify.
 Unlike most previous studies, we provide a set of primitive conditions which can be used to verify the RSC condition in a wide range of panel models allowing, in particular, for predetermined covariates.

-To make the proposed approach readily applicable, we supplement it with concrete practical implementation details.
+To further facilitate the practicality of our approach, we supplement it with concrete implementation details.
 In particular, we provide specific optimization algorithms, which can be used to efficiently compute the preliminary NNR and the final estimators, and establish their convergence.
 We also propose data-driven ways of choosing the regularization parameter involved in the first step and determining the unknown number of factors.
+To make the proposed method readily applicable, we provide its efficient implementation in an optimized R package, \texttt{NNRPanel}.\footnote{Available at: \url{https://github.com/wszhang-econ/NNRPanel}.}

-To illustrate the practical advantages of our method, we study its finite sample properties in a number of numerical experiments and document its excellent performance and computational efficiency even in fairly large panels with $(N,T) = (1000,200)$.
-Finally, we revisit the empirical application of \citet{chen2021nonlinear}.
+Finally, we study the finite sample properties of our estimator in a number of numerical experiments, documenting its excellent performance and computational efficiency even in large panels with ${(N,T) = (1000,200)}$, and revisit the empirical application of \citet{chen2021nonlinear}.

 This paper contributes to the literature on estimation of panel (and network) models with interactive fixed effects in two important ways.

 First, we complement the theoretical analysis of nonlinear panel models provided by \citet{chen2021nonlinear} by proposing a new estimator that is asymptotically equivalent to their FE estimator.
 Importantly, unlike their FE estimator, our estimator does not involve solving a high-dimensional non-convex optimization problem, making it an attractive, if not the only available, computationally efficient alternative, which can be feasibly implemented even when both $N$ and $T$ are large.
 Our two-step approach to solving a non-convex optimization problem essentially extends the proposal of \citet{moon2018nuclear} to nonlinear settings.
 However, as explained above, establishing the asymptotic equivalence between the two-step and FE estimators in nonlinear settings is more nuanced: it involves careful establishing of local convexity of the criterion function in a shrinking neighborhood of the true parameters value, resulting in additional requirements imposed on the preliminary NNR estimator's convergence rate absent in the linear case studied by \citet{moon2018nuclear}.